List of Air Expeditionary units of the United States Air Force

 Air Expeditionary Wings and Groups are a Wing/Group concept used by the United States Air Force.
 These units are activated under temporary orders by the owning Major Command (MAJCOM) for a specific purpose or mission.
 Once that mission is completed, these units are inactivated.

 Origins

 Faced with declining budgets in the late 1990s, the U.S. Air Force decided that the Operation Northern Watch and Operation Southern Watch (ONW/OSW) patrols over Iraq were "tedious".
 The patrols placed more strain on units worldwide than during the Cold War.
 This was because so many fighter, bomber, air refueling, and airlift squadrons had been inactivated after the end of the Cold War.
 The Air Force "had to change the way it did business".

 As the no-fly zone patrols over Iraq began to appear as an ongoing, open-ended commitment, the drain on equipment and manpower forced the Air Force to reconsider how it was going to sustain ONW/OSW patrols, as well as other required deployments worldwide.
 The answer developed was to end the deployment of entire wings en bloc.

+After considerable planning to cover the absence of a replacement for USS Independence (CV-62) and her air wing for six weeks, "the Chairman of the JCS directed Air Combat Command to deploy an Air Expeditionary Force to Bahrain not later than October 19, 1995, for a period not to exceed 120 days.
+After some last-minute changes, 18 F–16s deployed to Shaikh Isa Air Base [in Bahrain] on October 28, 1995.
+Air Expeditionary Force I arrived fully armed and began to fly sorties within 12 hours of its initial landings.
+It returned to the United States on December 18, 1995.
+Air Expeditionary Force I deployed 675 people and flew 705 sorties."